 Posts tagged white

-Create a Near Realistic Shield and Sword in Adobe Illustrator
+Create a Double-Decker Bus Illustration in Adobe Illustrator

 What You’ll Be Creating Every season of the year has its own enchanting beauty!
 Autumn is one of my favorites: red and golden leaves, blue sky reflecting in the puddles, people walking in the rain with colorful umbrellas.
 Let’s get inspired and create a cozy autumn illustration with a cute girl in gumboots, holding an umbrella.
 We’ll be using various drawing tools of Affinity Designer and decorate our image with custom patterns.
 Let’s get started!
 1. Create the Base Using Your Sketch Step 1 We’ll be using this sketch of a girl, which was drawn on a sheet of office paper, using a pencil, and then scanned.
 You can make your own sketch, or just click the right mouse button on the screenshot below and save it to your hard drive.
 Step 2 Create a New Document of 600 x 800 px size, RGB Colour Mode .
 Use the Place Image Tool in the

 What You’ll Be Creating Creating cartoon versions of real-life objects can allow people to do the craziest things with perhaps the most basic designs, while exploring their creativity to no end!
 Cars are no exception to this way of working, and many zany ideas have been concocted over the years.
 In this tutorial I will show you how to create a simple cartoon car, so you too can create your own twisted rendition of your favourite auto!
 1. Set Up Your Document Firstly, in Photoshop click New ,